This cauliflower curry recipe is a great veggie dish and so easy to cook!

-This light and fragrant curry is a welcome change to the traditional rich and spicy sauce we Brits have come to know and love.
+This cauliflower curry is light, fragrant and will be a welcome change to the traditional rich and spicy sauce we Brits have come to know and love.
 It’s also a great vegetarian alternative to the classic meat curry.
 With a cauliflower and a few tins, you can whip up this wonderful recipe ahead of schedule and freeze it for those days when dinner needs to make itself!
-It’s also a really filling dish, so you won’t have any complaints from meat eaters with big appetites, plus its delicate spices mean the kids can tuck in, too.
-And as if that wasn’t enough, the ingredients won’t break the bank either.
+It's also a really filling dish, so you won't have any complaints from meat eaters with big appetites, plus its delicate spices mean the kids can tuck in, too.
+And as if that wasn't enough, the ingredients won't break the bank either.

 - 1 large head of cauliflower